 Indeed, so many good writers have come out of Ireland of late that Paul Murray, Booker longlisted for Skippy Dies (2010), Donal Ryan (longlisted in 2013 for The Spinning Heart and five years later for From A Low and Quiet Sea) and Kevin Barry (longlisted for Night Boat to Tangier in 2019) almost seem like old hands now.
 Sally Rooney, who made the longlist with Normal People in 2018, has become a literary superstar.

 Decades before this new generation, the Dublin-born Iris Murdoch won the Booker Prize in 1978 for The Sea, The Sea.
 Roddy Doyle triumphed in 1993 with Paddy Clarke Ha Ha Ha and John Banville was the first Irish winner this century for The Sea (2005), seeing off competition from, among others, his compatriot Sebastian Barry’s A Long Long Way.
-Anne Enright won in 2007 for The Gathering and, in 2018, the Belfast-born writer Anna Burns was a surprise winner with her formally-experimental, politically-engaged and laugh-out-loud Milkman.
+Anne Enright won in 2007 for The Gathering.
+Writers from Northern Ireland have had success too: in 2018, the Belfast-born writer Anna Burns was a surprise winner with her formally-experimental, politically-engaged and laugh-out-loud Milkman.

 A repeated refrain, when I have asked writers, critics and publishers why they thought there were so many excellent Irish novelists is: ‘It’s their culture’— Max Liu